By Dr. TRACY MOUNTFORD, MBBS MBCAM

 The most popular area of use for BOTOX® is the face.
 By relaxing different facial muscles – from the forehead to the neck – wrinkles can be minimised, resulting in the smoothing of the overlying skin.

 Glabella lines (frown lines) are the vertical creases that appear between the eyebrows, generating a tired or angry look.
 This is a very effective area on which to use BOTOX®.
 An experienced practitioner can subtly smooth these frown lines, resulting in a rejuvenated and more relaxed appearance.
-If the glabella lines are deep set, the practitioner is likely to recommend treatment with dermal filler in combination with BOTOX®, which is a highly effective way to fill and smooth the area simultaneously.
+If the glabella lines are deep set, the practitioner is likely to recommend treatment with dermal filler in combination with Botulinum Toxin, which is a highly effective way to fill and smooth the area simultaneously.
+If you are still looking for your best anti-wrinkle injections practitioner, take a look at our dedicated blog where we share some great tips on how to tell if your Botox specialist is properly trained.

 Top of the nose (bunny lines)